This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The very heart of Stoke Newington, Church Road is chock full of independent bars, shops, cafes and fine food purveyors (plus the occasional chain store like Wholefoods or Nandos chicken restaurant).
+The very heart of Stoke Newington, Church Street is chock full of independent bars, shops, cafes and fine food purveyors (plus the occasional chain store like Wholefoods or Nandos chicken restaurant).

-The great thing about Church Road is that is has a real neighbourhood feel and local community spirit vibe to it, as people catch-up over coffees or proudly stroll along with their cockapoo or chow-chow on show (cute dog central).
+The great thing about Stoke Newington’s Church Street is that it has a real neighbourhood feel and local community spirit vibe to it, as people catch-up over coffees or proudly stroll along with their cockapoo or chow-chow on show (cute dog central).